 Libby Spencer headlines her post “Obama: The New Torture President.”

 I’ve cut President Obama a lot of slack over many things that put “the left” into an uproar.
 I didn’t expect him to be a liberal president.
 I understand the difficulty of balancing competing interests.
 But the one thing, the only thing, I expected him to do was to uncategorically reject the Bush legacy of torture.
 So this, Mr President, is not just wrong.
 It’s evil.

 I could not agree more.

-Explore posts in the same categories: Human Rights, National Security, Politics, Society, Torture, U.S. Military
+Human Rights, National Security, Politics, Society, Torture, U.S. Military